GA State Senate Bill 74

 Attend local meetings:

 Offer support to your local librarians and staff and challenge misinformation about how libraries operate.
+Below is a list of common statements about the effectiveness of libraries.